curl/everything-curl/usingcurl-connections.md

 communicate with, then connect to it.
 "Connecting to it" means performing a TCP protocol handshake.

-For the typical command line that operates on a URL those are details that are taken care of under the hood which you can mostly ignore.
+For ordinary command line usage, operating on a URL, these are details which are taken care of under the hood, and which you can mostly ignore.
 But at times you might find yourself wanting to tweak the specifics…

 ## Name resolve tricks

 ### Edit the hosts file

-Maybe you have your command line `curl http://example.com` and just want that to instead connect to your local server instead of the actual live server.
+Maybe you want the command `curl http://example.com` to connect to your local server instead of the actual server.

 You can normally and easily do that by editing your `hosts` file (`/etc/hosts` on Linux and Unix systems) and adding, for example, `127.0.0.1 example.com` to redirect the host to your localhost.
-But this edit requires admin access and it has the downside that it affects all other applications at the same time, and more.
+However this edit requires admin access and it has the downside that it affects all other applications at the same time.

 ### Change the Host: header